joomla/Manual/docs/building-extensions/plugins/plugin-events/installer.md

 ### Description

-This event will be executed before a package of an extension is downloaded.
+This event will be executed before an installable package (zip file) of an extension (package, component, module, plugin, template, library) is downloaded.
 It allows plugins to modify the url or headers for the request.

 ### Event Arguments